xealits/TopTaus/Readme.txt

 -----------------------------------------------------------
 runTauDileptonPDFBuilderFitter tauDileptonAnalysisParSets_cfg.py

+Relevant parameters: straightforward cfg file.
+Must write doc here, though

 Produce shapes:
 ---------------
 produceLandSShapes tauDileptonAnalysisParSets_cfg.py

+Relevant parameters: straightforward cfg file.
+Must write doc here, though

 Changelog:
-2012-09-21: shapes producer for lands and multiple likelihood fit for fake rates are ready to use.
+2013-01-23: Likelihood fitter for tau fakes has RooDataset which will take into account correlations
+            when performing the combined fit.
+Must just switch likelihoods to use it and to product of likelihoods
+2012-12-17: 2011 tagged (V12-12-17), start 2012 heavy developing and code porting
 2012-09-23: memory problem solved.
 Now both lands and mlf are usable with multiple variables
-2012-12-17: 2011 tagged (V12-12-17), start 2012 heavy developing and code porting
+2012-09-21: shapes producer for lands and multiple likelihood fit for fake rates are ready to use.

 TODO:

+- Make the unbinned fit work, caralho

+- Apply single RooDataset per sample to LandSShapesProducer too

+- Rework of LandSShapesProducer and PDFBuilderFitter --> New structure: -> single class for building datasets and models -> one inheriting class for shapes production, storing and plotting (LandSShapesProducer) -> one inheriting class for fitting, saving and plotting (PDFBuilderFitter) -> perhaps one single executable with switch via ParSet in config file
 - Pattuple producer
-  --> At the end do not remove PF2PAT from everything, and make sure HEEP ID is not used (bugs described in https://indico.cern.ch/getFile.py/access?contribId=1&resId=0&materialId=slides&confId=177218 )
+  --> Acquire and improve version from 2013-01-23 - must upload to lipcms svn - in order to use
+      multicrab in the future

 - Ntuples producer --> Convert plugin

 - Analysis code --> Convert Nuno's code

 - MVA code --> port to binary and commit

+- Tau energy scale for main analysis code.

+- Split fake contribution into e and mu
+  --> Evan/Monica 2013-01-23: "there are different scale factors for e and mu fakes to be applied,
+      so you better split the two components in the cutflow yields table"